 How A Cover Board Protects Your Roof

 Since the year 2000, the NRCA has recommended the use of cover boards.
 According to Architecture and Construction, “Cover boards minimize damage to insulation caused by foot traffic (service) and/or damage caused during the construction of the roof system (power carts, use of the roof as a work platform, etc.).”
 In fact, cover board installation has become a requirement for many warranties.
-The added protection that a cover board gives, along with its ability to protect from damage and fire, are some of the main reasons we recommend it for your roof.
-Cover boards are particularly important when dealing with single-ply roof assemblies, as they add a layer of protection that is critical for the membrane, and also may be mandatory for the roof warranty.
+The added protection that it gives are some of the main reasons we recommend it for your roof.
+They are particularly important when dealing with single-ply roof assemblies.
+They add a layer of protection that is critical for the membrane, and also may be mandatory for the roof warranty.

 Although the benefits of cover boards are vast, it is important to note that a critical component of those benefits is making sure that the cover board your contractor is choosing makes sense with the other materials present in your roof.
 There are many different methods of attachment that are used for the cover boards, depending on the membrane that is going on top, as well as the material used for the cover board.
 This is why there are so many different options for materials.
 Some cover boards are mechanically fastened, while others are attached with asphalt or adhesive.
 When looking at the different options, your contractor should consider how each material functions in conjunction with the membrane to produce the best possible result.
 There are five main materials that we use for our cover boards, each with their own specifications and use cases: